-ECO certification aims to improve the environmental performance of hotels in the Maltese Islands.
+ECO certification aims to improve the sustainable performance of hotels on the Maltese Islands.

 There are several focus areas including energy efficiency, reducing water consumption, waste management and green procurement.
-The scheme also aims to increase environmental awareness amongst employees as well as hotel guests.
+The scheme also aims to increase sustainable awareness amongst employees as well as hotel guests.

 2. What are the requirements for ECO certification?

-The ECO certification criteria are composed of 38 compulsory criteria and 62 non-compulsory criteria.
-In order to obtain ECO certification, hotels must satisfy all the compulsory criteria as well as 65% of the total criteria.
+The ECO certification criteria are composed of 51 mandatory criteria and 38 voluntary criteria.
+In order to obtain ECO certification, hotels must satisfy all the mandatory criteria as well as 50% of the voluntary criteria.
 Click here for the criteria list.